nicko101/Enterprise-Architecture-Story/Solutions_Architecture/PoC and Validation/Azure Network Infrastructure Briefing: Palo Alto Firewall Deployment/Load Balancing/README.md

 ## 🏗️ Architectural Overview
 The infrastructure is deployed in the `westeurope` region within a central `fwVNET` (172.18.0.0/16).

-[Image of Azure Load Balancer sandwich with Palo Alto NVAs and S2S VPN]

 ### Core Components
 * **Firewall Pair:** `nfpaloaltovm` (Standard_B4ls_v2) and `nfpaloaltovm2` (Standard_D8_v4) running PAN-OS 11.2.5.